SSA Print LogoSeismological Society of America

 5.01 Board of Directors.
 The Board is the governing body of the Society and has authority and is responsible for the supervision, control, and direction of the Society.

 5.02 Numbers of Directors.
-The Board shall consist of from twelve to fourteen Directors who shall be members of the Society.
-Two Directors shall be the President and Vice-President elected by the Board and twelve Directors shall be elected by the members.
+The Board shall consist of from twelve to fifteen Directors who shall be members of the Society.
+The Vice President, President and Past President shall serve as ex-officio Directors.
+The remaining directors shall be elected by the membership.

 5.03 Term of Office.
 Directors elected by the members shall serve staggered terms of three years, with four terms expiring each year.
 No Director may be elected by the members to more than two successive terms.